MicrosoftDocs/well-architected/well-architected/service-guides/azure-log-analytics.md

 ## Cost optimization

-[Cost optimization](../cost-optimization/index.yml) refers to ways to reduce unnecessary expenses and improve operational efficiencies in your workload.
-You can significantly reduce your cost for Azure Monitor by understanding your different configuration options and opportunities to reduce the amount of data that it collects.
+Cost Optimization focuses on **detecting spend patterns, prioritizing investments in critical areas, and optimizing in others** to meet the organization's budget while meeting business requirements.

+The [Cost Optimization design principles](../cost-optimization/principles.md) provide a high-level design strategy for achieving those goals and making tradeoffs as necessary in the technical design related to your monitoring and logging solution.

 See [Azure Monitor Logs cost calculations and options](/azure/azure-monitor/cost-usage) to understand how data charges are calculated for your Log Analytics workspaces.

 ### Design checklist

+Start your design strategy based on the [**design review checklist for Cost Optimization**](../cost-optimization/checklist.md) for investments and fine tune the design so that the workload is aligned with the budget allocated for the workload.
+Your design should use the right Azure capabilities, monitor investments, and find opportunities to optimize over time.

 > [!div class="checklist"]
 > - **Perform cost modeling exercises** to understand your current workspace costs and forecast your costs relative to workspace growth.
 Analyze your growth trends and ensure that you understand plans for workload expansion to properly forecast your future costs.